 Fundrise’s five-year average platform portfolio has also done quite well, yielding a 10.79% return versus 7.92% for the Vanguard Total Stock Market ETF and 7.4% for the Vanguard Real Estate ETF.
 Their massive 14%+ outperformance in 2018 versus the Vanguard Total Stock Market ETF is particularly impressive.

 By generating a strong 5-year return, Fundrise has taken a huge step forward in proving out what they have believed for so long: that a model of individuals diversifying into real estate through a direct, low-cost technology platform is a superior investment alternative to owning only publicly traded stocks and bonds.

 With real estate crowdfunding, you don’t need to risk $100,000 or more to invest in commercial real estate.
 Instead, you can invest for much lower amounts such as $5,000.
 The best real estate crowdfunding platforms today are:

-Remember, too, that real estate investments have many risk factors, so it is important to review the full offering materials for any investment that is being evaluated.
+Remember, too, that real estate investments have many risk factors.
+It is important to review the full offering materials for any investment that is being evaluated.